Giskard-AI/giskard-hub/script-docs/hub/ui/index.rst

 The Dashboard is the first page you'll see upon logging in.
 It provides an overview of your project, displaying the number of agents, datasets, evaluations, and knowledge bases.

 It also features a graph showing the agent's performance over time, measured by the average success rate of the evaluations.
-The success rate is calculated based on some evaluation metrics, such as Conformity, Correctness, and more.
+The success rate is calculated based on some evaluation metrics, such as Conformity, Correctness, Groundedness, String Matching, Metadata, Semantic Similarity, and more.
 We'll delve into these metrics in more detail in the Evaluations section.

 .. note::